genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_setting_genesis_rules.md

 }
 ```

-### Set up the Notify module and start the process
+## Set up the Notify module and start the process

-For a more detailed explanation of GENESIS_NOTIFY and GATEWAY see our [Integration Section](/server-modules/integration/notify/configuring/).
+For a more detailed explanation of GENESIS_NOTIFY and GATEWAY, see our [Integration section](/server-modules/integration/notify/configuring/).

 The module GENESIS_NOTIFY does not run by default.
 To change this, we are adding a customised module to our project.
 To do that, create a process called `POSITIONS_APP_TUTORIAL_NOTIFY` and add it to the file **positions-app-tutorial-processes.xml** inside your project folder **server/jvm/positions-app-tutorial-config/src/main/resources/cfg**.
 Use the code below.